AgFed believes that financial education is important and it is very important to teach children the basic of handling money and finances.

 - Real Life Sample Kit - it includes the Budget Worksheet, salary calculator and sample table cards of what types of items the participant will be able to "purchase".
 The kit gives you a glimpse in to what the participant will use and see during the exercise.

 AgFed is committed in the education of our youths to prepare them for a lifetime of financial responsibility.
-We also think it important to education all ages, AgFed has financial education geared towards adults.
 If you would like AgFed to host this event at your school contact us at email@example.com.

 The Financial Reality Fair concept was created within the credit union industry in response to the growing emphasis on financial literacy education in public schools.